 Frank Oz ultimately commented on his collaboration with Lyle Conway on Little Shop of Horrors: “It is important to me that Lyle’s work not to be thought as filmic gimmickry.
 We worked very hard to make the plant a real, mechanical, on-the-stage effect.
 There is no visual wizardry in the plant at all [except for its electrocution] — no bluescreen, no animation, no stop-motion.
 We’re very proud of it.
 I was lucky enough to work with a lot of talented people.
 But even with that, you never know.
 You can have the best people in the world and still wind up with garbage.
 It’s serendipity to some extent.
 I’m just happy it all came together.”

-For more images of Audrey II, visit the Monster Gallery.
+For more pictures of Audrey II, visit the Monster Gallery.

-To see what happened in the original ending The Little Shop of Horrors, visit the special: Audrey II conquers the World.
+To see what happened in the original ending of Little Shop of Horrors, visit the special: The Plant Conquered the World.